jonasgama/apacke-kafka-spring-boot/README.md

 # apacke-kafka-spring-boot
-Producer, consumer concepts using: spring-boot 2.2.6.RELEASE wurstmeister/zookeeper and kafka image
+Producer, consumer concepts using SSL kafka security: spring-boot 2.2.6.RELEASE wurstmeister/zookeeper and kafka image
 Mongo and Mongo-Express

-To accelerate my productivity development, i chose gradle as my automation build tool.
+To accelerate my productivity development, i have chosen gradle as my automation build tool.
 I have chosen SpringBoot because it is much easier to configure using Java 8.
 There is a DockeCompose file whose has two brokers and are exposed using specific port and manually advertise a host name and configure each broker-id